L1S69/CryptoPriceBot/README.md

 ## Usage

-To use Crypto Bot, follow these steps:
+To use CryptoPriceBot, follow these steps:
 1. Clone this repository:
 ```
 git clone https://github.com/L1S69/CryptoPriceBot.git